dkinneyBU/EV3/README.md

 My next endeavor will be to research a Machine Learning application, whereby the little fella can learn as it motors through life.

 **ultrasonic_sensor** - I don't actually have an ultrasonic sensor, but I *do* have an infrared sensor.
 So I heavily modified this code (well maybe not heavily, I can't really remember at this point what was there and what I added) to work with the sensors I have at hand.
-It's working as far as turning around when it encounters an obstable, but currently it's not displaying values from the sensors.
-Lastly, I need to make the infrared barrier longer (longer than the touch sensor arm).
-A work in progress...
+I've been working lately to "dial in" some of the parameters.
+For instance, I have the infrared sensor stopping to turn around at 50 mm, which is a bit before the touch sensor would get triggered.
+However there are times the robot encounters barriers where neither sensor gets triggered.
+I think the easiest approach is going to be modifying the touch sensor's "arm" to cover a greater space.

+The other thing I learned recently was to click on VS Code's **Output** tab if I want to monitor the data the robot's sensors are recording.

+All in all, I'm having a lot of fun with this one.
+I really need to integrate my Pixy camera now...

 I will add more to the documentation soon...